zaborowska/documentation/Geant_in_FCCSW.md

 Geometry is provided by DD4hep via GAUDI's service GeoSvc.

-Currently the xml file is hard-coded into the GeoSvc constructor (DetectorDescription/DetDesServices/src/GeoSvc.cxx).
-There is ongoing work to move it to the configuratio file for easier changes.

 DD4hep translates the geometry into Geant4 geometry.
-That translation is done based on xml file as well as on the coresponding constructors:
+That translation is done based on xml file as well as on the corresponding constructors:

        DetectorDescription/Detectors/compact/ParametricSimTracker.xml
        DetectorDescription/Detectors/src/ParametricSimTracker_geo.cxx

+Path to the XML file with detector description is a property of service GeoSvc.

   * In fast simulation user wants a specific behaviour in certain geometry volumes.
 That specific behaviour is described in classes derived from G4VFastSimulationModel.
 Geant will not perform normal transportation inside volumes with fast simulation models attached (providing that particle triggers that model).